Select a Department

 Prerequisite: Biology and Algebra 1 (or C- or above in PreAlgebra)

 Chemistry is a course designed to evaluate the composition of matter, predict the results of chemical reactions, and quantify different physical characteristics of the materials we use and encounter in our modern world.
-Proper measurement, analysis and problem solving skills will be covered.
+Proper measurement, analysis and problem-solving skills will be covered.
 Students will evaluate the components of atoms, how atoms arrange to be molecules and how various molecules bond and react as well as gain a fundamental understanding of various properties of materials.
 Students are strongly encouraged to successfully complete Algebra 1 prior to taking Chemistry.

 • Earth Science (RAI)